Tehnix/master-thesis/Chapter/Approaches_to_offloading.md

 - **S**erver-side story
 - **P**ortability to other pure functional programming languages

-TODO: Add portability sections to all approaches (e.g. doing it in PureScript)

 \ \

 For reference in the rest of the chapter, an overview of the GHC system is presented in [@fig:approaches_ghc_overview].
 GHC and Haskell is used interchangeably throughout, seeing as GHC it is considered the de facto compiler for Haskell.